Motsepe-Jr/Challenges-Faced-Pretraining-LLMs/hugging_face/vision-language-model.md

 ## SOLUTIONS THAT DID NOT WORK

 ### BF16
-#### The team though full finetuning the mixed trained precision fp16 trained LM on pure language modeling using mixed precision bf16 would help.
-Found out that this was detrimental performance (loss ends up high), eventhough it helped with stability
+#### The team considered the possibility that starting with a bf16 adaptation, which involves fully fine-tuning a mixed precision fp16 trained language model exclusively for pure language modeling using mixed precision bf16, might be beneficial.
+While it did provide some improvement in terms of stability, it turned out to be unnecessary.
+In fact, it had a slightly adverse effect on performance, as the loss initially started at a higher level and eventually settled at a slightly elevated level.

 ### Heavier Weight Decay
 #### The team applied heavier weight decay to prevent weights from becoming too large ("Prevent them from going far from zero").
 Did not work, since the loss was still diverging